leon-do/mmono/README.md

-# Climbers – Why a 20mm Hangboard Edge Isn’t Really 20mm
+# Not all 20mm Are Equal

 This is an over-engineered mono hangboard pickup for climbing 🥑